The article below is accurate for your 2018 taxes, the one that you file this year by the April 2019 deadline.

 Answer: Yes, even if you have a baby on December 31, you can claim them as a dependent on your taxes.

 Question: My boyfriend fully supports me.
-We live with his mother, but we pay for our full support including rent.
+We live with his mother, but my boyfriend pays our full support including rent.
 His mother wants to claim us as dependents.
 Who can claim the deduction?

 Question: My spouse has not worked all year except for a month, can I claim him as a dependent?

 Answer: You cannot claim a spouse as a dependent.
-If you file married filing jointly, you will get a personal exemption of $4,050 in 2016 for each of you.
+However, if you file married filing jointly, you may have more tax benefits.

-Now that you are armed with more knowledge about dependent tax laws, you may want to reconsider kicking out your free-loading friend.
-They may help you get a larger tax refund!
+Now that you are armed with more knowledge about dependent tax laws, you may find that your friend crashing on your couch may help you get a larger tax refund.

-Don’t worry about knowing these tax rules.
+Don’t worry about remembering these rules come tax time.
 TurboTax will ask you simple questions and give you the tax deductions and credits you are eligible for based on your answers.
-You may be able to file your federal and state taxes for FREE.
-Get started now!
+If you still have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
+The TurboTax Live CPA or Enrolled Agent can even review, sign, and file your tax return.